Lido deck on the amplified Navigator of the Seas

 Take Your Kids to the Splash Park

-Speaking of fun water activities, new cruise ships seem to be in a never-ending competition to build the greatest splash park.
+New cruise ships seem to be in an ever-increasing competition to build the largest water parks.

 The splash parks are perfect for cruising with kids, providing endless entertainment on sea days.
-Water parks have quickly become a new cruise ship staple, from dizzying waterslides to tipping buckets.
+Splash parks have quickly become a new cruise ship staple, from dizzying waterslides to tipping buckets.

 Take in the Sights